⚠️ Psstt! Ton navigateur est un peu trop vieux ;) Essaie plutôt avec Chrome ou Firefox ⚠️

 • The accumulation of several stressors can increase the level of stress and the complexity of managing it.

-• Many studies have shown that, when parents act to reduce the novelty and unpredictability experienced by their children, they can increase their children’s feeling of control and, by extension, reduce their stress.
+• Many studies have shown that, when adults act to reduce the novelty and unpredictability experienced by a child, they can increase the child’s feeling of control and, by extension, reduce their stress.

 I’m taking action!